 Zarko, David (American playwright, theater director, 1949-____), “Seeking Paris,”

-a 50-minute eleven-scene comedy/drama in English, set on the front steps of a brownstone, New York City, 1996,
+a 50-minute 11-scene comedy-drama in English, set on the front steps of a brownstone, New York City, 1996.

-dance, friendship, gay, homosexuality, identity search, infatuation, New York City, relationship, sexuality.
+§ Themes dance, friendship, gay, homosexuality, indentity search, infatuation, New York City, relationship, sexuality.

 This Website continues under construction and welcomes new citations and comments.

 Page mounted May 8, 2000, and updated May 10, 2000, by the site Webmaster.